WELCOME TO LITERACY AND BASIC SKILLS

 Do you have a story to tell?
 We want to hear from you!

-Dixon Hall's creative writing workshop encourages and supports your personal expression.
-Our workshop is designed for individuals to give voice to their thoughts and ideas.
+Dixon Hall's Creative Writing & Communication Training encourages and supports your personal expression in a small group informal writing circle.
+Our training is designed for individuals to give voice to their thoughts and ideas.
 We encourage participants to write with others in an atmosphere of dignity and respect and to discover the value of their own stories.
 All participants are encouraged to give and receive feedback in a non-judgmental space.
-If you would like your writing to remain private or do not wish to give feedback, you are free to pass, on sharing what you write.

 Explore your creative talent!
 No experience necessary!